Automattic/wordpress-activitypub/README.md

 Where 'blog' is the path to the subdirectory at which your blog resides.

+### What if you are running your blog in a subdirectory, but have a different [wp_siteurl](https://wordpress.org/documentation/article/giving-wordpress-its-own-directory/)? ###

+In that case you don't need the redirect, because the index.php will take care of that.

 ## Changelog ##

 Project maintained on GitHub at [automattic/wordpress-activitypub](https://github.com/automattic/wordpress-activitypub).